'Perfect' Dumoulin leaves Froome in his Giro wake

-He returned a urine sample with elevated levels of salbutamol and spent much of his pre-Giro press conference on Wednesday answering questions about whether or not he should even be racing at the Giro.
+The 32-year-old returned a urine sample with elevated levels of salbutamol and spent much of his pre-Giro press conference on Wednesday answering questions about whether or not he should even be racing at the Giro.

 Froome failed to find top form over the last few months, although he finished a credible fourth at the Tour of the Alps in April.

 However, in previous years he has almost always won at least one week-long stage race in the lead up to his major Grand Tour objective of the season.